-The Democratic National Convention is returning $50,000 in gift cards donated by Wal-Mart Stores Inc., (WMT) which has been accused of bribing Mexican officials to speed expansion there.
+The Democratic National Convention is returning $50,000 in gift cards donated by Wal-Mart Stores Inc., (WMT:US) which has been accused of bribing Mexican officials to speed expansion there.

 The cards were supposed to be used for office supplies.
 A person with knowledge of the issue said the convention returned the cards at the behest of organized labor.